Skip to page content

 Apply an ice pack wrapped in a damp towel for 10 minutes.
 Do not apply ice directly to skin as it can burn.
 Re-apply every 2 hours for the first 2 to 3 days.
 If the area becomes very painful, numb or tingles, remove the ice pack immediately.
 Do not reapply the icepack until the feeling in your skin has returned to normal.

-If your knee pain is as a result of an injury it is important you keep the knee moving; perform the following exercises to prevent stiffness and weakness developing.
+If your knee pain is as a result of an injury, it is important you keep the knee moving.
+Performing the following exercises will help to prevent stiffness and weakness developing.

 Start by sitting upright on a firm surface with your back supported and legs straight.
 You should be warm and comfortable.